joinnextblock/attn-protocol/README.md

 The protocol supports robust content filtering options for viewers:

 ### Block List Capabilities
-- Viewers can maintain personal block lists for unwanted promotions
+- PROMOTION VIEWERS can maintain personal block lists for unwanted PROMOTIONS
-- Block specific promotion event IDs using NIP-51 lists
+- PROMOTION VIEWERS can block specific PROMOTION event IDs using NIP-51 lists
-- Block all content from specific promoter pubkeys
+- PROMOTION VIEWERS can block all PROMOTIONS from specific PROMOTERS
-- Specify which content types (kinds) they're willing to view
+- PROMOTION VIEWERS can specify which content types (kinds) they're willing to view

 ### Implementation
 - Block lists are maintained as addressable NIP-51 lists (kind:30003)
-- Preferences are expressed in kind:17888 seller events
+- Preferences are expressed in kind:17888 PROMOTION VIEWER events
-- Billboards must respect all viewer preferences when matching promotions
+- BILLBOARDs must respect all viewer preferences when matching PROMOTIONS
 - All preferences update in real-time when viewers publish changes

 ### Preference Evaluation Rules
 1. **Addressable Block List**: Block list is maintained as an addressable NIP-51 list
-2. **Default Allow**: All promotions are implicitly allowed unless explicitly blocked
+2. **Default Allow**: All PROMOTIONS are implicitly allowed unless explicitly blocked
 3. **Kind Filtering**: Promoted content must be of a kind specified in a `k` tag (if any `k` tags are present)
-4. **Most Specific First**: Promotion-level block lists take precedence over promoter-level block lists
+4. **Most Specific First**: PROMOTION-level block lists take precedence over PROMOTER-level block lists
-5. **Block List Priority**: If a promotion is blocked, it must not be shown regardless of other factors
+5. **Block List Priority**: If a PROMOTION is blocked, it must not be shown regardless of other factors

 ### Privacy Considerations
-- Seller promotion block list preferences are public, as they are published in Nostr events
+- PROMOTION VIEWER block lists are public, as they are published in Nostr events
 - Aggregated metrics may include overall matching rates without identifying specific block list patterns

 ## Technical Specifications & Documentation